 Degrees When Due

-Degrees When Due (DWD) is an innovative, nationwide completion initiative designed to improve student completion rates through data-driven strategies and tactics.
+Degrees When Due (DWD) is an innovative, nationwide completion initiative designed to improve student attainment rates through data-driven strategies and tactics.

-Across the country, 36 million adults have earned some college credits, but stopped out before earning a degree.
+Across the country, 39 million adults have earned some college credits, but stopped out before earning a degree.
 To promote completion, the Institute for Higher Education Policy (IHEP) launched an innovative, nationwide completion initiative: Degrees When Due (DWD).
-DWD helps participating institutions improve their student completion rates by sharing data-driven strategies and tactics through a free web-based platform.
+DWD helps participating institutions improve their student completion rates by sharing data-driven strategies and tactics, like degree auditing, adult reengagement, and reverse transfer.

 DWD builds on the evidence-based and equity-focused degree reclamation lessons learned from two earlier models – Project Win-Win and Credit When It’s Due (CWID) – to help campuses and postsecondary systems optimize policies to identify and support returning students.

-Launched in 2018, the initiative has grown to include 23 states and more than 160 institutes of higher education.
+Launched in 2018, the initiative has grown to include 23 states and nearly 200 institutes of higher education.